People cross country skiing with running dogs.

 The Chuitna coal prospect is a proposal by PacRim Coal to build a large strip mine on the western side of Cook Inlet, near the Chuitna River and the communities of Tyonek and Beluga.
-If built, the project is expected to employ around 350 people, and provide over 350 million dollars in tax revenue to the state of Alaska and the Kenai Peninsula Borough over 25 years.
-The proposal is opposed by many local residents and environmental groups - who are concerned about the project's local impact on fish, wildlife, and human health, and about the global impact of increased coal use.
-The proposal is in an advanced permitting stage, but PacRim has yet to submit a final Supplemental Environmental Impact Statement ( SEIS ) or permit applications.
+If built, the project is expected to employ around 350 people, and provide over hundreds of millions in tax revenue to the state of Alaska and the Kenai Peninsula Borough over 25 years.
+The proposal is opposed by many local residents and environmental groups - who are concerned about the project’s local impact on fish, wildlife, and human health, and about the global impact of increased coal use.

 Project Area